AdobeDocs/experience-manager-learn.en/help/foundation/development/understand-sling-model-exporter.md

    Example: `HTTP GET /content/my-resource.html`

-1. Based on the request resource’s `sling:resourceType`, the appropriate Script is resolved.
+1. Based on the request resource's `sling:resourceType`, the appropriate Script is resolved.

 1. The Script adapts the Request or Resource to the desired [!DNL Sling Model].